 Precautions

 Limiting resources for SMS-Agent requires the built-in cgroups feature on Linux.
-If cgroups on the source server is broken or abnormal, the resource limits may not take effect.
+If cgroups on the source server is broken or abnormal, the resource limits may not be applied.
 If you need help, contact SMS technical support.

 Prerequisites